-- 1) A discount rate analysis where the discount rate was - 2) A Group management adjustment to the future profitability.
-10% in each year including terminal year. - 3) A higher discount rate (+5% points) analysis combined with lower (-10%) cash flows as mentioned above - 4) A decrease in the compound annual growth rate for the sales for the each five forecasted years (- 2% points) combined with the current discount rate.
+- 1) A discount rate analysis where the discount rate was increased by 5% points - 2) A Group management adjustment to the future profitability.
+The cash flow of each CGU was analyzed by the Group management.
+Based on the CGU specific historical data and future growth prospects the cash flows were decreased by 10% in each year including terminal year. - 3) A higher discount rate (+5% points) analysis combined with lower (-10%) cash flows as mentioned above - 4) A decrease in the compound annual growth rate for the sales for the each five forecasted years (- 2% points) combined with the current discount rate.